astropy/astropy/docs/io/ascii/index.rst

   2 4
   3 9

-All of the input Reader formats supported by `astropy.io.ascii` for reading are also supported for writing.
+Most of the input Reader formats supported by `astropy.io.ascii` for reading are also supported for writing.
 This provides a great deal of flexibility in the format for writing.
 The example below writes the data as a LaTeX table, using the option to send the output to ``sys.stdout`` instead of a file::